Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/kubernetes-deployment-options.md

 Use a database-backed deployment if you want to use:

 * Dev Portal
-* Brain
 * Immunity
 * Teams (RBAC)
 * Workspaces

-In 2.1.x, the following features have support in DB-less mode, but work differently than in DB-backed modes:
+In 2.1.x and later, the following features have support in DB-less mode, but work differently than in DB-backed modes:

 * Kong Manager (read-only)